 establish whatever connections and theories they wish.

 no equivalent, nor for that matter, does any other Burroughs world.

 The Manacvan are also called Man-dogs or dog-faced Men.
-In appearance, they
+In

-are almost unique in having no patron god and no realm of their own.
+the Manacvan are almost unique in having no patron god and no realm of

-fall into their hands are immediately eaten.
+Men who fall into their hands are immediately eaten.
 Women who fall

 and devoured.
 Presumably, the Manacvan lust after human